Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 ### 4. GRAPHQL Schema Generation

 > ### `GraphQLSchemaCreator.cs`
-> - `GenerateSqlGraphQLObjects` method requires updating to allow it to process stored-procedure.
+> - Updated `GenerateSqlGraphQLObjects` method to allow it to process stored-procedure.
 > - Here we create StoredProcedure GraphQL Object Types.
+> - the return type of GraphQL Query/ Mutation will be of List Type with the same name as StoredProcedure name.

+> ### `SchemaConvertor.cs`
+- Here we create the objectTypeDefinitionNode, if the stored procedure does not return anything, we add "results" as field for return type object

 ```
-{StoredProcedureName(param1:value1, param2:value2): StoredProcedureName}
+{StoredProcedureName(param1:value1, param2:value2): [StoredProcedureName!]}
 ```

 > ### `QueryBuilder.cs` and `MutationBuilder.cs`
-> - We will allow only single CRUD action to be specified in the config for StoredProcedure.
-> - If any roles in the permission has READ access, then it's a Query, else Mutation.
+> - If any roles in the permission has READ access, then we generate a GraphQL Query.
 > #### Query
-> - It will have a method called `GenerateStoredProcedureQuery` to create the graphql schema for our Stored Procedure.
+> - It will have a method called `GenerateStoredProcedureSchema` to create the graphql schema for our Stored Procedure.
 > - The above method will be similar to `GenerateByPKQuery`,only difference will be that we will use parameters instead of primary keys.
 > - it will contain the input fields, i.e. parameters in case of Stored Procedure.
 > - we will get the default value from config.